 For SNSF funded projects ending before 31 December 2020, a cost-neutral extension can be requested.
 If funds are not sufficient to cover the extension period, you can apply for an additional contribution of two months.
 For projects ending after 31 December 2020, an application for a cost-neutral extension can be applied two to four months before the end of the project.

-The University welcomes the commitment of numerous researchers who, within the framework of their own research, are helping to raise the knowledge about COVID-19 and make their insights publically available.
-Please take note of additional funding opportunities for COVID-19 research or have adapted the funding guidelines to the current situation:
+The university welcomes the commitment of numerous researchers who, within the framework of their own research, contribute to increasing the level of knowledge about COVID-19 and to making scientific findings publicly available.
+Many funding agencies have created additional short-term funding programmes for COVID-19 research or have adapted the funding guidelines to the current situation:

-IMI Call 21 Development of therapeutics and diagnostics combatting coronavirus infections (Deadline: 31 March 2020)
+H2020 - European Commission IMI Call 21 Development of therapeutics and diagnostics combatting coronavirus infections (call closed)

-Call for Collaborators: Crowdhelix is seeking researchers & innovators worldwide with a strong track record of excellence in fields relevant to the global effort to tackle the novel coronavirus (COVID-19). https://network.crowdhelix.com/covid-19
+Call for Partnerships: Crowdhelix is looking for researchers and innovators worldwide with a strong track record in areas relevant to the global efforts to combat the novel coronavirus pandemic (COVID-19). https://network.crowdhelix.com/covid-19

 Questions and feedback